stepchowfun/docuum/README.md

   stephanmisc/docuum --threshold '15 GB'
 ```

-The instructions below for configuring your operating system to run Docuum as a daemon assume it's installed as a native binary using one of the other installation methods.
+The instructions below for configuring your operating system to run Docuum as a daemon assume it's installed as an executable binary.
 If you prefer to run it as a Docker container, change the relevant service definition to run a Docker command like the one above.

 ### Configuring your operating system to run the binary as a daemon

-#### Creating a [launchd](https://www.launchd.info/) service on macOS
+#### Creating a launchd service on macOS

+On macOS, [launchd](https://www.launchd.info/) can be used to run Docuum as a daemon.
 Create a file (owned by root) called `/Library/LaunchDaemons/local.docuum.plist` with the following contents, adjusting the arguments as needed:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>